contra/graphql-helix/packages/deno/README.md

 Implementing SSE on the client-side is equally simple, but you can use [sse-z](https://github.com/contrawork/sse-z) to make it even easier.
 If you're adding keep-alive to your implementation, `sse-z` provides a nice abstraction for that as well.

+> If you are using the GraphiQL varition provided by GraphQL-Helix, you can test SSE directly from there!

 </details>

 <details>